Search for long-lived particles decaying to $e^\pm \mu^\mp \nu$: Signal selection

 The muon and electron candidates are required to have $\pt > 1.6 \gevc$ and \mbox{$\ptot > 10 \gevc$}.
 The measured momentum of the electron candidates is corrected for the loss of energy due to bremsstrahlung \cite{LHCB-PAPER-2013-005}.
 The muon and electron need to form a good-quality vertex displaced from any PV, with a flight distance greater than 15 times its uncertainty.
 In addition, the lifetime of the candidate is required to be greater than $0.5 \ps$.
 For the estimate of the lifetime, the Lorentz boost is calculated from the dilepton momentum, $\ptot(e\mu)$, neglecting the contribution of the neutrino.
 The mass of the candidate is obtained from the dilepton system with a correction to account for not reconstructing the neutrino.
 The correction is inferred from the misalignment of the dilepton reconstructed momentum and the flight direction from the PV to the decay vertex.
 The corrected invariant mass is computed as ${\mcorr = \sqrt{m(e\mu)^2 + \ptot(e\mu)^2 \sin^2\theta} + \ptot(e\mu) \sin\theta}$ \cite{Abe:1997sb}, where $\theta$ is the angle formed by the dilepton momentum and the LLP flight direction.
 Candidates with $\mcorr < 3.3 \gevcc$ are discarded.

 To suppress the heavy-flavour background the leptons are required to be isolated from other charged particles.
 The isolation variable is defined as \mbox{$I = (\vec{\ptot} - \vec{\ptot}_{\text{cone}})_{\text{T}} \; / \; (\vec{\ptot} + \vec{\ptot}_{\text{cone}})_{\text{T}}$}, where $\vec{\ptot}$ is the momentum of the lepton candidate and $\vec{\ptot}_{\text{cone}}$ is the sum of all the momenta of charged tracks, excluding the lepton candidates, within a distance $\Delta R = \sqrt{\Delta \eta^2 + \Delta \phi ^2}$ of 0.5 around the lepton, where $\Delta \eta$ and $\Delta \phi$ are the pseudorapidity and azimuthal angle differences between the lepton candidate and the charged tracks.
 The subscript T indicates the momentum component in the transverse plane.
 A value of $I = 1$ denotes a fully isolated lepton.
 Candidates with $I(\mu) > 0$ and $I(e) > 0.4$ are selected.
-Particle identification criteria are applied to the muon and the electron candidates, in particular for the electron a tighter criterion is needed in order to reject the background due to misidentified pions or kaons.
+Particle identification criteria are applied to the muon and the electron candidates.
+A tighter identification criterion on the electron is needed to reject the background due to misidentified pions or kaons.
 This criterion is optimised to preserve signal efficiency while maximising the rejection power over a data sample of same-sign candidates, $\electron^{\pm}\muon^{\pm}$, used as background proxy.
+The signal selection is also applied on the same-sign candidates.
 Figure~\ref{fig:variables} compares distributions of observables for data and simulated \bbbar candidates, and examples of signals with different \mLLP and \tauLLP values, which survive the selection presented above.
 Figures~\ref{fig:variables}(a) and (b) show the candidates \mcorr and flight distance distributions.
 These observables are used in the fit to determine the presence of signal, as explained in Sect.~\ref{sec:signal_yield}.
 Figures~\ref{fig:variables}(c) and (d) show the transverse momentum distributions of the muon and electron, respectively.
 These muon and electron \pt distributions show the effect of the \pt threshold in the muon and the electron triggers.
 In Figs.~\ref{fig:variables}(e) and (f) the distributions of the isolation variable, $I$, are displayed for the muon and electron, respectively.
 The leptons from the signal are expected to be more isolated than the ones from the \bbbar background.